Emmlab/connect/README.md

 A web application designed to empower developers by providing a platform to showcase their skills, connect with others, and seek assistance.
+You can access the live app [here](https://connect-lime-two.vercel.app/).

 ### Key Features